KevinAst/feature-router/README.md

 - Within your mainline:

-  - configure the `routeAspect.fallbackElm` representing a
+  - configure the `routeAspect.config.fallbackElm$` representing a
     SplashScreen (of sorts) when no routes are in effect.

   - register the **feature-router** `routeAspect` to **feature-u**'s